Surveyor 5: Alpha-scattering surface analyzer

 The alpha-scattering surface analyzer was designed to measure directly the abundances of the major elements of the lunar surface.
 The instrumentation consisted of six alpha sources (curium 242) collimated to irradiate a 100 mm diameter opening in the bottom of the instrument where the sample was located and two parallel but independent charged particle detector systems.
 One system, containing two sensors, detected the energy spectra of the alpha particles scattered from the lunar surface, and the other, containing four sensors, detected energy spectra of the protons produced via reactions (alpha and proton) in the surface material.
 Each detector assembly was connected to a pulse height analyzer.
 A digital electronics package, located in a compartment on the spacecraft, continuously telemetered signals to earth whenever the experiment was operating.
 The spectra contained quantitative information on all major elements in the samples except for hydrogen, helium, and lithium.
 The experiment provided 83 hours of high quality data during the first lunar day.
+The results indicated a surface composition of basalt similar to that found on various places on earth.
 During the second lunar day, 22 hours of data were accumulated.
 However, detector noise posed a problem in the reduction of data from this second day.